rafaeldelboni/nota/pages/home.md

 Static Markdown Blog/Site using Fulcro &amp; Pathom with no backend

 # Prerequisites
-Things you need installed to use this repository
+Things you need installed to use this repository:

 - [nodejs](https://nodejs.dev/download)
 - [clojure](https://clojure.org/guides/getting_started)